bryanlharris/edsm/docs/job-definition.md

 - **history_loop** – builds file ingestion history tables using the `04_history` notebook.
 - **silver_parallel_loop** – processes tables listed under `silver_parallel` in parallel using the `03_ingest` notebook with `color` set to `silver`.
 - **silver_sequential_loop** – runs the remaining silver tasks one at a time from `silver_sequential`.
+- **silver_samples_loop** – executes any sampling jobs defined under `silver_samples` after the sequential tasks complete.
 - **gold_loop** – executes the final gold layer jobs defined in `gold`.

 Each task references notebooks in the Databricks workspace and has retry settings disabled for auto optimization.

 The job is queued and associated with a budget policy and a default environment.

+Job-definition changes for this additional loop are performed separately.